 UTS Cambridge (“the UTS Trust”) is a company limited by guarantee and an exempt charity.
 The charitable company’s memorandum and articles of association (submitted to Companies House on the 5th June 2013) are the primary governing documents of the Trust.
 All Trustees of UTS Cambridge are also School Governors and directors of the charitable company for the purposes of company law.
 These terms are used interchangeably throughout the Annual Report and Financial Statements.
 The charitable company is known as UTS Cambridge t/a University of Cambridge Primary School.

-- Professor Geoff Hayward (Head of Faculty of Education: expertise in governance, school leadership, ITE; Chair of Governing Body)
+- Professor Geoff Hayward (Head of Faculty of Education: expertise in governance, school leadership, ITE; Co-Chair of Governing Body)

 - Mrs Amy Weatherup (expertise in change management, business and entrepreneurial start-up, school governance; Deputy Chair of Governing Body; Chair of Education Committee; Safeguarding Link governor)

-- Mrs Elizabeth (Liz) Allan (Director of HR Cambridge Assessment International: expertise in HR; Chair of HR Committee)
+- Ms Claire Vane (Director of Integrated Resources: expertise in HR; Chair of HR Committee)

 - Dr Ian McEwan (Expertise in Finance and school governance; Chair of Finance Buildings & Resources Committee; Chief Finance Officer)